RapidStrike/advent-of-code/README.md

 Join me as I stumble and die my way through Advent of Code!

 ## 2022
 Using this as an opportunity to learn Rust.
-Code will not be optimized.
+Code will not be optimized or pretty.

 | Advent Calendar (2022) | Stars |
 |-|-|